vamiller12/amber-recipe/readme.md

 [evaluations and benchmarks](./evaluations)|Scripts to evaluation Amber and compare against LLM360's results

 ## About Amber
-Amber is the first model in the LLM360 family.
 Amber is an 7B English language model with the LLaMA architecture.

 ## Training Details